 If you say "Hey Siri" and nothing else afterward, Siri will time out and open up the "Type to Siri" option at the bottom, which is handy if you don't like having "Press for Siri" enabled because of too many accidental triggers.

-For more information on "Type to Siri" in iOS 11, check out our other guide.
+For more information on "Type to Siri," check out our other guide.